wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (c) The International Bureau shall promptly publish in the Gazette requirements notified to it under paragraph (a) and information notified to it under paragraph (b).

-### Rule 13ter Nucleotide and/or Amino Acid Sequence Listings
+### Rule 13ter---Nucleotide and/or Amino Acid Sequence Listings

 ##### 13_ter_.1 Sequence Listing for International Authorities